-The ceramic Christmas tree is making a comeback, which means it's time to raid Grandma's attic for porcelain treasures.
+The ceramic Christmas tree is making a comeback, which means it's time to raid Grandma's attic for porcelain collectibles.
 These Christmas decorations started gaining momentum in the 1940s and began as handcrafted designs.
 They dominated the legendary Christmas decor scene of the '60s and '70s with their multi-color lights.
-Some of them even played Christmas music.
+Some of the ceramic decorations even played Christmas music.
 You will typically find 10-15 inch trees, which make them perfect for tabletop placement.

 Why would I want to dish out hundreds of dollars on a new little ceramic forest?
 Odds are you, or a family member has some of these vintage trees, so save yourself some money this holiday season and give yourself the gift of a vintage Christmas tree.
 It will be such a treat having them light up throughout your home during the holidays.
 Just make sure to grab some replacement bulbs to have on hand for your ceramic Christmas tree lights.

 I love how each of these trees has a different style but comes together to complete a cohesive look, especially with the little woodland creatures.
 Animals are optional, but hey, if you find some why not throw them in there to compliment the vintage style?